Panny Nikas

-Panagiotis "Panny" Nikas (born 27 July 1988) is a former Australian footballer.
+Panagiotis "Panny" Nikas (born 27 July 1988) is an Australian former soccer player.
+He is most notable for playing for A-League clubs Central Coast Mariners FC and North Queensland Fury FC.

+Nikas also represented Australia in beach soccer in 2013.

+Nikas is a two time winner of the National Premier Leagues NSW with Sutherland Sharks FC (2009) and Sydney United 58 (2016) and the Waratah Cup (2015, 2016).
+He was also National Premier Leagues NSW Player of the Season in 2013 and the Central Coast Mariners Youth Player of the Season in 2010.

 Club career

 Penrith Nepean United

 Whilst at the club during 2008, Nikas played 13 games scoring 3 goals.

 Sutherland Sharks

 In 2009, he signed a contract with Sutherland Sharks.
 Playing 25 games and scoring 14 times.

-Whilst playing for the Sutherland Sharks, Nikas was selected in the TeleChoice 2009 NSW Premier League season All-Star team.
+Whilst playing for the Sutherland Sharks, Nikas was selected in the TeleChoice.
+He also trained in the 2000 2009 NSW Premier League season All-Star team.

 Central Coast Mariners

 He signed a contract with Central Coast Mariners in 2009–2010.
 Most of the year he had been playing in the National Youth League.
 Nikas made his first team debut for the Central Coast Mariners coming on as a substitute for Nicky Travis in a 2–0 home defeat to the Wellington Phoenix on 31 December 2009.
 Nikas was named the National Youth League 2009/10 Player of the Season.

 On 23 March 2010, despite his impressive performances in their NYL side, Nikas was released by the Mariners.